Skip to main content

 Written by Carrina Jaime

 With Site Control, we are introducing the concept of Scheduled Items, which include Phases and Work Items.
-With Scheduled Items, you will be able to create a project timeline and monitor the real-time progress of project tasks using a Gantt chart view.
+With Scheduled Items, you will be able to create a project timeline and monitor the real-time progress of projects using a Gantt chart view.

 Schedule Items represent time-bound events or milestones within a project, focusing on timelines, deadlines, and stages, rather than specific tasks.
 In Site Control, there will be two types of Schedule Items: Phases and Work Items.
 Both are considered Schedule Items, differentiated by their association with either a Phase or Work Item type.